 In the late 1980s and early 1990s, Arno Michaelis was a leader of a worldwide racist skinhead organization, a reverend of a self-declared Racial Holy War, and lead singer of the hate-metal band Centurion.
 But single parenthood, love for his daughter, and the forgiveness shown by people he once hated all helped to turn Arno’s life around, bringing him to embrace diversity and practice gratitude for all life.

 After spending over a decade as a successful information technology consultant and entrepreneur, Arno is now a speaker, author of My Life After Hate, a counter-violent extremism consultant, and very fortunate to be able to share his ongoing process of character development as an educator working with Serve 2 Unite (S2U).
 S2U engages students in creative service learning with a global network of peacemakers and mentors in partnership with Against Violent Extremism, The Forgiveness Project, and Not In Our Town.
-The story of Arno’s involvement with Serve 2 Unite and his amazing friendship with Pardeep Kaleka, who lost his father Satwant Singh Kaleka in the August 5th, 2012 Sikh Temple shooting, is the subject of a forthcoming book from St. Martin’s Press, co-authored by Pulitzer Prize-winning and New York Times bestselling author Robin Gaby Fisher.
+The story of Arno’s involvement with Serve 2 Unite and his amazing friendship with Pardeep Kaleka, who lost his father Satwant Singh Kaleka in the August 5th, 2012 Sikh Temple shooting, is the subject of his second book The Gift of Our Wounds, co-authored by Pulitzer Prize-winning and New York Times bestselling author Robin Gaby Fisher.

 Watch Sheinelle Jones interview Arno Michaelis on MSNBC about Trump’s campaign rhetoric and the alt-right